top of page

 What to Expect on the California CDL Skills Test: A State-Specific Guide

-Earning your Commercial Driver’s License (CDL) in California is a crucial step toward starting your trucking career.
-The final requirement is the California CDL skills test, a three-part exam administered by the California Department of Motor Vehicles (DMV) or an approved third-party tester.
-This test evaluates your ability to inspect, maneuver, and safely operate a commercial motor vehicle (CMV) according to California-specific regulations.
+Earning your Commercial Driver’s License (CDL) in California is a crucial step toward becoming a professional driver.
+The final stage of the process is the California CDL skills test, a three-part exam administered by the California Department of Motor Vehicles (CA DMV) and authorized third-party testers.
+This test evaluates your ability to inspect, maneuver, and safely operate a commercial motor vehicle (CMV) based on California-specific regulations and road conditions.

-This guide explains the structure of the California CDL skills test, state-specific requirements, and how CDL eXpert can help you prepare.
+This guide breaks down the structure of the California CDL skills test, what to expect at each stage, and how our course can help you prepare.

 What’s on the California CDL Skills Test?

-The California CDL skills test consists of three parts:
+The California CDL skills test includes three sections:

 Pre-Trip Vehicle Inspection